Marion Oaks, Florida: Compulsory education

 Marion Oaks has three schools: Sunrise Elementary School (K-4), Marion Oaks Elementary (K-4), and Horizon Academy at Marion Oaks (5-8).
 Marion Oaks Elementary has an ESE wing.

-The majority of Marion Oaks is zoned for Sunrise Elementary School, Horizon Academy and Dunnellon High School.
-The Northern section of Marion Oaks is zoned for Marion Oaks Elementary and West Port High School.
+The majority of Marion Oaks is zoned for Sunrise Elementary School, Horizon Academy and South Marion High school (Coming august 2026).
+The Northern section of Marion Oaks is zoned for Marion Oaks Elementary and South Marion High School (coming August 2026).

-Currently building a new elementary and High school in Marion Oaks.

 College and vocational

 College of Central Florida is a large community college which provides service to the entire Ocala metro area.
 CF offers multiple programs of study including bachelor's degrees and vocational training.
 Also on the campus is the University Center which houses satellites for state and private schools including University of Central Florida, Florida State University, University of Florida and St. Leo University.

-Also serving the area is Marion Technical College.
-MTC is a vocational training center in Ocala which provides technical training for various medical specialties and numerous other fields including welding, cybersecurity, cosmetology, and massage.

 Emergency services

 Marion Oaks public safety services are currently provided by Marion County.